Batten Disease (Neuronal Ceroid Lipofuscinosis)

 Clinical trials are studies that allow us to learn more about disorders and improve care.
 They can help connect patients with new and upcoming treatment options.

-Consider participating in a clinical trial so clinicians and scientists can learn more about Batten disease.
-Clinical research uses human study participants to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.
+Consider participating in a clinical trial so clinicians and scientists can learn more about VHL syndrome and related disorders.
+Clinical research with human study participants helps researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

-All types of study participants are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.
+All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities.
+This helps make sure that study results apply to as many people as possible and that treatments will be safe and effective for everyone who will use them.

-If you or a family member has neuronal ceroid lipofuscinosis (Batten disease), consider joining the BDSRA Foundation Family Register.
+If you or a family member has Batten disease, consider joining the BDSRA Foundation Family Register.
 This database of individuals and families affected by Batten disease can help support clinical trial readiness for future research.

 Where can I find more information about Batten disease?

-Information may be available from the following organizations:
+Information may be available from the following sources:

 Beyond Batten Disease Foundation